CoEDL/ILR/docs/_pages/speaker_setup.md

 ## Pairing the speaker with the tablet : speaker side

-- Turn on the speaker by pressing the
+- Turn on the speaker by pressing the <i class="fas fa-power-off"></i> button

+- Press and hold the <i class="fas fa-power-off"></i> button to prepare the speaker for pairing.
+The speaker should make a "beep" sound, and the LED indicator should start blinking

 ![speaker pairing](/ILR/assets/speaker/speaker.png){: .align-center width="75%"}

-## Downloading the app
+## Pairing the speaker with the tablet : tablet side

 **Warning**: At this stage, your tablet should be connected to a network with internet access {: .notice--danger}